 The proposer delivered a presentation summarising the requirement for this proposal.
 The proposer confirmed that the modification was deferred from the previous meeting and analysis was done on the potential impact in the interim.
 The proposer then summarised the changes between versions one and two before presenting the analysis that they had carried out.

-Generator Member raised a concern was raised that comparisons in the analysis were only done for the last six months and that it wasn’t possible to know how many incidents there would be with the new market arrangements.
+Generator Member raised a concern that comparisons in the analysis were only done for the last six months and that it wasn’t possible to know how many incidents there would be with the new market arrangements.
 A number of committee members stated that they were uncomfortable with the concept of changing the Code to match the system where the change codifies a defect even as an interim approach.
 Generator Member suggested that if we are looking to change settlement systems to provide for multiple VTOD sets to be applied on a Settlement Day for the Trading Day boundary that we should explore the ability to change at other times during the day also.
 Proposer and SEMO Member believed that this would prove to be a significantly more difficult and expensive change due to requiring changes to submission systems as well as a larger change to Instruction Profiling but an action was taken to explore this.

 A question was raised that there was no guarantee on when the enduring solution would be implemented and that instead of codifying the system approach in the interim, the SEM Committee should give SEMO some comfort through a derogation from being in breach of the code.
 The proposer confirmed that they would like to make legal drafting changes from the submitted proposal to apply the approach taken for other interim proposals so that the date is not specified as this allows for flexibility whatever arises, and that there is no precedence for receiving derogations to aspects of the Code, while there is precedence for achieving compliance through interim provisions.